Lead a delegation or staff a camp

 Find out about any current international programme staff opportunities by going to international programme staff opportunities.
 All international programme staff members must be members of a CISV Association and be at least 21 years of age.
 Before a Chapter/National Association appoints an international staff member, they are required to contact the candidate’s CISV Association.

-Open Positions
+Future Positions

 Leaders

 We currently have leaders for all our 2025 delegation programs.
-If you are interested in becoming a leader in the future, you can fill email programmes@cisvvictoria.ca with an expression of interest and they'll let you know when we open applications for the 2026 programme year.
+If you are interested in becoming a leader in the future, you can email programmes@cisvvictoria.ca with an expression of interest and they'll let you know when we open applications for the 2026 programme year.

 Staff